k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/14_task_entities_reservation_validation.md

 ### API Description

 A tester user can reserve a limited number of entities per Business Entity and environment.
 The maximum number of reserved entities is set in the Environment permission set  attached to the user.
-Admin and environment owners can reserve unlimited number of entities on the environment.
+Admin and environment owners can reserve an unlimited number of entities in the environment.
 The API performs the following validation if the user is not an admin user and is not the owner of the environment:

 - Get the Write permission set attached to the user.
-If the user does not have a Write permission set on the environment, an exception is thrown by the API.
+If the user does not have a Write permission set in the environment, an exception is thrown by the API.

-- Sum the input number of entities with the number of entities that are already reserved by the user on the environment (if exist).
-Validate the the total number of reserved entities does not exceed the user's permissions.
+- Sum the input number of entities with the number of entities that are already reserved by the user in the environment (if they exist).
+Validate that the the total number of reserved entities does not exceed the user's permissions.

   **Example:**